 Q: What if I don't get the kind of housing I wanted?

-A: During Room Selection Day, we will be making waiting lists for all of our housing options.
+A: During Room Selection Day, you can add your name to wait lists after signing up for a room.
 As shifting occurs, which inevitably happens every year, we will contact students on that list, in the order in which they signed up, and offer whatever spaces become available.
-If you have further concerns about housing for the next year, visit with your Hall Director or the Center for Campus Life.
+If you have further concerns about housing for the next year, visit with your Area Director or the Center for Campus Life.

 Q: Who is required to live on campus?